Understanding the importance of employee motivation

 What is employee motivation?

-Motivated employees are ones driven to act in ways that help the employer achieve goals.
+Motivated employees are driven to act in ways that help the employer achieve goals.
 They exert effort, produce good work, and operate on a higher level.
 What inspires motivation?
-Different things drive each individual, so companies often like implementing a variety of motivation strategies.
+Different things drive each individual, so companies often like to implement a variety of motivation strategies.

-Motivation generally gets divided into two types: extrinsic and intrinsic.
+Motivation is generally divided into two types: extrinsic and intrinsic.

-Extrinsic motivation encourages acting in a certain way to obtain an external incentive such as money, a perk, or public recognition.
-The bonus given to the month’s top performer at Jack’s company is an example.
+Extrinsic motivation encourages people to act in a certain way to obtain an external incentive, such as money, a perk, or public recognition.
+An example is the bonus given to Jack’s company’s top performer for the month.

 Employee motivation (especially intrinsic motivation) goes hand in hand with another concept — employee engagement.
 Employee engagement involves the emotional connection, passion, and sense of commitment workers bring to their role.
 Engaged employees feel a sense of purpose, and motivated ones carry it out.